Model-Based Imitation Learning Using Entropy Regularization of Model and Policy: PROPOSED METHOD

 \subsection{MB-ERIL learning}

-In the model-free setting, the learner needs to interact with the real environment to generate trajectories as the expert does, making the model-free setting sample inefficient.
+In the model-free setting, the learner needs to interact with a real environment to generate trajectories like the expert, making the model-free setting sample inefficient.
 On the other hand, the learner can generate trajectories by interacting with the real environment and the model.
 Learning from simulated trajectories is sometimes called Dyna architecture \cite{Sutton1990a}.
 To improve the sample efficiency, we adopt Dyna architecture, and therefore, MB-ERIL utilizes the following three datasets.
-The first is the expert dataset generated by an expert in a real environment:
+The first is an expert dataset generated by an expert in a real environment:

 where $N^E$ is the number of transitions in the dataset and $p_0^E$ is the discounted state distribution \cite{Sutton2000a} for ($\pi$, $p$).
 The second and third are the learner's datasets by running $b(\bu \mid \bx)$ in the real environment and the model: